KopalPardasani/PharmacistAssistant/Readme.md

 If Homebrew is not already installed, download and install it.
 Verify the installation by checking the version.

 ### 2️⃣ Install Python and Set Up a Virtual Environment
+Ensure that Python 3.10 or later is installed.
+"python3 --version"  # Ensure Python 3.10+ is installed
+If not, install the latest version.
+"brew install python@3.11"
-Ensure that Python 3.10 or later is installed. python3 --version  # Ensure Python 3.10+ is installed If not, install the latest version. brew install python@3.11 Then, create a virtual environment and activate it. python3 -m venv venv source venv/bin/activate
+Then, create a virtual environment and activate it.
+"python3 -m venv venv source venv/bin/activate"

 ### 3️⃣ Install Dependencies
 Install the required libraries, including Gradio, Tesseract OCR, SpaCy, Pandas, FuzzyWuzzy, and Pillow.
-Additionally, download the SpaCy English language model. pip install gradio pytesseract spacy pandas fuzzywuzzy pillow python -m spacy download en_core_web_sm
+Additionally, download the SpaCy English language model.
+"pip install gradio pytesseract spacy pandas fuzzywuzzy pillow python -m spacy download en_core_web_sm"

 ### 4️⃣ Install Tesseract OCR
 Install Tesseract OCR and verify the installation.
-If you encounter a "Tesseract Not Found" error, manually set the path in the code. brew install tesseract tesseract --version  # Verify installation
+If you encounter a "Tesseract Not Found" error, manually set the path in the code.
+"brew install tesseract
+tesseract --version"  # Verify installation

 ### 5️⃣ Run the Application
-Once everything is set up, run the application to start processing handwritten prescriptions. python app.py
+Once everything is set up, run the application to start processing handwritten prescriptions.
+"python app.py"

 # Prescription Processing Automation